Types of graves

 General graves

-A general grave is a grave where several persons are buried one above the other.
-These graves are issued in order and there is no choice regarding the other persons buried in the grave.
+A general grave is a grave where several, often unknown, people are buried one above the other.
+These graves are issued in order and there is no choice with whom the deceased is buried in the grave.
 General graves are less expensive than private graves and have a 10-year right of use.
 You cannot renew an adult general grave.
-After these 10 years, we will ask you what to do with the human remains.
-Then you can choose reburial, cremation or transfer to the collective grave.
+After these 10 years, we will ask you what to do with the last remains of the deceased.
+Then you can choose reburial, cremation or transfer to the collective grave (this is an anonymous part of the cemetery.
+There is no further opportunity for memorialization there).

 Children's Graves

-The Hoflaan Cemetery has both private and general children's graves.
-The right for a private children's grave can be obtained for 10, 20, 30 or 40 years and you can then renew for 5, 10, 15 or 20 years.
+The Hoflaan cemetery in Zoetermeer has both private children's graves and general ones.
+The right for a private children's grave can be obtained for 10, 20, 30 or 40 years and can be extended thereafter by 5, 10, 15 or 20 years.
 You can also choose a general children's grave.
 These have a right of use of 10 years.
 After that, you can renew for 5 or 10 years.
+Unlike adult general graves, it is possible to extend the term of general children's graves.

 Urn and ashes

-The Meerbloemhof crematorium in Zoetermeer belongs to Monuta.
-After a cremation, you can place the urn at the cemetery in the urn wall (the Columbarium), in an urn grave, in or on a private grave or scatter the ashes in the ash scattering bowl, on the scattering field or in an urn grave.
-After scattering the ashes, a plaque may be affixed to one of the memorial pillars.
+The Meerbloemhof crematorium in Zoetermeer is located at the Hoflaan cemetery and is owned by Monuta.
+After a cremation, you can place the urn at the cemetery in the urn wall (the Columbarium), in an urn grave, in or on a private grave or scatter the ashes in the ash scattering bowl or on the scattering field.
+After scattering the ashes, a plaque can be placed on one of the memorial pillars (these are located at the cemetery's scattering field and at the ash scattering bowl in the urn garden).